marsdenmadoka/Hotelini/README.md

 The app is also set to provide distance and directions from your location to the nearest hotel.

 The App consumes [Rapid API]("https://rapidapi.com/DataCrawler/api/tripadvisor16/playground/apiendpoint_6c187918-f989-4c63-bf1e-b2e38efe3152") to display the hotels built with Jetpack Compose, MVVM ,MVI pattern as well as Architecture Components.

-### 💡 Note
-if you happen to fork this project please make sure to keep your fork in syc since a lot of changes are always being added everyday

 ### 🔑 Permissions Required
 The app requires the following permissions to run: